 I like to connect with people, that give me the feeling of unconditional connection, mutual trust, which naturally sparks mutual interest and care.
 When you force me to mingle, I’ll mingle but not necessarily create a connection.
-The free culture of connecting with humans, this shall be called 🙂 I don’t feel particularly safe with people who don’t accept offers to connect and don’t communicate much at all.
-As Simon Sinek said, not feeling safe inside of a tribe (which company is), you naturally invest energy in protecting yourself from others and have no energy left for doing good work and protecting outer threats, striving for the success of the whole tribe.
+Free culture of connecting with humans, this shall be called 🙂

 Peace for work

-Some people prefer peace without distractions to do stay focused and in the zone.
-I’ve found this hard in open space office full of people (no matter how I love them) sometimes, where we stare at each other over our screens.
+I am more on the introverted nature of somebody who highly values his own peace.
+I can do great work if I set myself in the setting for it – by removing distractions and focusing well.
+I’ve found this hard in office full of people sometimes, where we stare at each other over our screens.
 I like to hide, do stuff, and then come back and socialise with whoever feels the same.
-Of course this doesn’t apply to tasks that are people-based by nature, like brainstormings, discussions, meetings with client… at these events I turn into very sociable buddy who is happy to talk, dream, laugh, empathise and think as one with others.
+Of course this doesn’t apply on tasks that are people-based by nature, like brainstormings, discussions, meetings with client… at these events I turn into very sociable buddy who is happy to talk, dream, laugh, empathise and think as one with others.

-Our bodies speak to us with different requests at the most random times you can imagine.
-After sitting for one hour, I sometimes have the itch to hang on a bar, walk like an animal, jump around the room and do freestyle movement in our living room.
-All this doesn’t need to be done with other people around who might get distracted, but having a means to release the tensions in the body and answer its important calls which are coming from the body’s natural self-care centre is the highest priority for me.
-I appreciate pull-up bars, table tennis and other things to let some inner tension and enregy out, directly at the workplace.
+I care a bout my body, big time.
+My body speaks to me with different requests at the most random times you can imagine.
+After sitting for one hour, I sometimes have an itch to hang on a bar, walk like an animal, jump around the room and do freestyle movement in our living room.
+All this doesn’t need to be done with other people around who might get distracted, but having a means to release the tensions in the body and answer its important calls which are coming from the body’s natural self-care centre is of the highest priority for me.
+I love the fact that the mentioned company has a pull-up bar for example 🙂 I’d hang there and pull up every day!

-Being inspired by other disciplines is a great way.
+- Being inspired by other disciplines is great.

-Sitting at the table with a client is integral.
-Culture of the company should not be made, it just comes from the people Home office would be highly appreciated.
+- Culture of the company should not be made, it just comes from the people.

-I don’t like the pressure on coming to work at very exact time – five minutes later and you feel bad Interest-driven engagement is great.
+- I don’t like the pressure on coming to work at a very exact time – five minutes later and you feel bad.

-I love freedom.
-I like when organisation is designed enough to work but not too much to be too corporate
+- I love freedom.
+I like when an organisation is designed enough to work but not too much to be too corporate.